 If you give a shit about having the experience of a lifetime-and creating photographs you’re so proud of that you will never shut up talking about it for years to come, then you need to apply right now.

-(First of many disclaimers: That does not necessarily mean we will stay in South Africa.
+(First of many disclaimers: That does not necessarily mean we will stay in Dubai or the Emirates.
+Or the Middle East.
 Please read our FAQs very carefully.)

 This isn’t the only adventure on the books.
-Over the next five years I’m travelling to five destinations on five continents and successful applicants will join me without knowing the itinerary before hand.
+It all started last year with our JNB adventure.
+Over the next years I will be traveling to five destinations on five continents and successful applicants will join me without knowing the itinerary beforehand.